-- a) No business shall be transacted at a meeting unless at least one-third of the whole number of the Chairman and members (including at least one member who is an Officer Member of the Trust and one member who is not) is present. - An Officer in attendance for an Executive Director (Officer Member) but without formal acting up status may not count towards the quorum. - If the Chairman or member has been disqualified from participating in the discussion on any matter and/or from voting on any resolution by reason of a declaration of a conflict of interest (see SO No.7) that person shall no longer count towards the quorum.
+- a) No business shall be transacted at a meeting of the Board of Directors unless at least one-third of the whole number of the Chair and Directors appointed (including at least one Non-Executive and one Executive Director) is present. - b) An Officer in attendance for an Executive Director but without formal acting up status may not count towards the quorum. - c) If the Chair or Director has been disqualified from participating in the discussion on any matter and/or from voting on any resolution by reason of a declaration of a conflict of interest (see SO8) that person shall no longer count towards the quorum.
 If a quorum is then not available for the discussion and/or the passing of a resolution on any matter, that matter may not be discussed further or voted upon at that meeting.
 Such a position shall be recorded in the minutes of the meeting.
-The meeting must then proceed to the next business.
+The meeting must then proceed to the next business. - d) Attendance by telephone link, agreed in advance with the Chair of the meeting, by any member of the Board of Directors will count towards quorum and such attendance will be recorded as being present. - 3.17 Record of Attendance - The names of the Chairman and Directors present at the meeting shall be recorded in the minutes.